SEIR-11-08/github/README.md

 ## Saving Your Work on Exercises, Labs, etc.

-You will want to save work that you've completed during code alongs, labs, etc.
+You will want to save work that you've completed during code-alongs, labs, etc.

 In fact, you may not be able to pull changes added to the class repo by your instructors until you save your work/changes by committing them like we saw earlier: